bamit99/BGP_Monitor/README.md

 - `aiohttp`, `asyncio`: Core libraries for asynchronous operations (used by `websockets`).
 - `pathlib`: Modern path manipulation (standard library).
 - `ipaddress`: For IP address and network manipulation (standard library).
-- `peeringdb`: For querying PeeringDB for ASN details.
-- `Django`: Required dependency for the `peeringdb` library.
 - `tkinter`: GUI framework (standard library).

 *Note: `tkinter` is part of the standard Python library but might require separate installation on some Linux distributions (e.g., `sudo apt-get install python3-tk`).*